-There may also be other differences between primary schools in the UK and in other countries.
-For example, the age at which children begin school.
-In the UK this is around 4-5 years old to ensure they begin receiving their education at an early stage to develop basic skills but also to ensure that they are old enough to cope with the restrictive timetable of school.
+In the UK students start attending primary school around 4-5 years old.
+This is to ensure they begin receiving their education at an early stage to develop basic skills, but also to ensure that they are old enough to cope with the restrictive timetable of school.

 Read more about why the starting age for school is 4-5 years old here.

 Countries where children begin school at a similar age to the UK are Switzerland, The Netherlands, Greece, and Australia.

 However, the starting age of children’s official education is different all around the world.
 Children begin school around the age of 3 in France and Hungary.
 Children begin school around the age of 6 in Canada, China, Egypt, Germany, India, Italy, Japan, Mexico, Norway, and the UAE.
 Children in Finland, South Africa, Singapore, and Sweden begin school around the age of 7.

 What uniform do primary schools have in the UK?

 School uniform is another way early British education differs from other countries.
 A uniform common to the school of the pupil is present in almost all UK primary schools.
 However, generally there is one or a few pieces of compulsory uniform specific to the school while the other pieces of clothing may offer more choice.
 Pupils can pick and choose from – trousers, dresses, skirts, shorts, polo shirts, jumpers, cardigans, and many others.